kdeloach/labs/java/towers/README.md

 I thought it would be fun to make this game to experiment with creating applets, custom UI components, containers, and computer AI.

-It's a turn based game where he player takes turns with the computer.
-The goal is to sort your tower first.
+This is a very simple turn based game.
+The goal is to sort your tower before the AI does.

 ![](https://github.com/kdeloach/labs/raw/master/java/towers/src/assets/preview.png)